semantic-flow/sflo/documentation/progress.md

 - Established initial content for frequently referenced files: [[dev.patterns]], [[dev.dependencies]], [[now]], [[todo]].
 - Defined the structure for dated logs: [[progress]] (this file) and [[decision-log]].
 - Confirmed the core rule: Agents must read all "Every Task Context" files.
+  - but it didn't work very well. :/
+-